 Looking for workwear brands that are responsibly produced and sweatshop-free?
 We have good news: We’ve already done the research so we can save you time.
 Pictured.
 Our series of posts on slow fashion can help readers find the following categories of clothing:

-- category 1: brands that are made in the U.S. — mostly small and/or independent labels and startups
+- Post #1: brands that are made in the U.S. — mostly independent labels and startups

-- category 2: bigger, mainstream brands whose workwear is entirely, mostly, or partially made in North America or Europe (plus a few more from category 1)
+- Post #2: bigger, mainstream brands whose workwear is entirely, mostly, or partially made in North America or Europe (plus a few more from category 1)

-- category 3: fair-trade-certified brands, as well as clothing without the fair trade label that’s produced more responsibly or ethically than the average brand
+- Post #3: fair-trade-certified brands, as well as clothing without the fair trade label that’s produced more responsibly or ethically than the average brand

 Quick Shopping Tips